Gochujang fried rice or Korean Bokkeumbap with kimchi, this spicy rice is addictive!

 - Heat 1 tablespoon oil in a large cast-iron skillet or nonstick pan over high heat.
 Add the kimchi, leeks, green pepper, and scallion whites and stir-fry for about 3 minutes.

-- Whisk together the kimchi juice, gochujang paste, and soy sauce in a small bowl.
-Add the mixture to the skillet together with the cooked rice.
+- In a small bowl, whisk together the kimchi juice, gochujang paste, and soy sauce.
+Add the mixture to the skillet along with the cooked rice.

 - Mix well to combine and fry on medium-low heat for about 3-5 minutes or until the rice is hot.
 Stir in the sesame seed oil and remove it from the heat.

-- Use gochujang paste to taste, I have seen recipes using 2 or 3 tablespoons of the paste, but that is definitely too hot for us.
-I added one tablespoon gochujang sauce to our kimchi fried rice and found that perfect.
-You could start with about ¾ tablespoon and add more to taste.
+- Use gochujang paste to taste.
+I have seen recipes using 2 or 3 tablespoons of the paste, but that is definitely too hot for us.
+I added one tablespoon of gochujang sauce to our kimchi fried rice and found that perfect.
+You could start with about ยพ tablespoons and add more to taste.

 - I like adding a small amount of roasted sesame seed oil to many Asian dishes I cook at home.
 It is not mandatory, you should not buy it just for one dish, but if you have it or plan to cook more Asian food during the next months, then do get a small bottle of it.